Vicky-cmd/Pyrepo/readme.txt

-This repo was created as a hands-on approach for learning about git and python functionalities.
+This repo/project was created as a hands-on approach for learning about git and python functionalities.

 This is the second version of the project MentalGames.
 THe release details are as mentioned below: